Vector Insert Function - C++ Programming Tutorial

 C++ Vector insert

-It is used to insert new element at specified position.
+It is employed to add a new element at a specific position.

 Syntax